Yemenite Jews: Final wave of emigration: 1990 to 2016

 In December 2008, Moshe Ya'ish al-Nahari, a 30-year-old Hebrew teacher and kosher butcher from Raydah, was shot and killed by Abed el-Aziz el-Abadi, a former MiG-29 pilot in the Yemeni Air Force.
 Abadi confronted Nahari in the Raydah market, and shouted out, "Jew, accept the message of Islam", and opened fire with an AK-47.
 Nahari was shot five times and died.
 During interrogation, Abadi proudly confessed his crime, and stated that "these Jews must convert to Islam".
 Abadi had murdered his wife two years before but had avoided prison by paying her family compensation.
 The court found Abadi mentally unstable, and ordered him to pay only a fine, but an appeals court sentenced him to death.
 Yet, he escaped from prison with ten inmates in 2011.
 Following al-Nahari's murder, the Jewish community expressed its feelings of insecurity, claiming to have received hate mail and threats by phone from Islamic extremists.
 Dozens of Jews reported receiving death threats and said that they had been subjected to violent harassment.
 Nahari's killing and continual anti-Semitic harassment prompted approximately 20 other Jewish residents of Raydah to emigrate to Israel.
 In 2009, five of Nahari's children moved to Israel, and in 2012, his wife and four other children followed, having initially stayed in Yemen so she could serve as a witness in Abadi's trial.

 In February 2009, 10 Yemeni Jews migrated to Israel, and in July 2009, three families, or 16 people in total, followed suit.
 On October 31, 2009, The Wall Street Journal reported that in June 2009, an estimated 350 Jews were left in Yemen, and by October 2009, 60 had emigrated to the United States, and 100 were considering following suit.
 The BBC estimated that the community numbered 370 and was dwindling.
 In 2010, it was reported that 200 Yemeni Jews would be allowed to immigrate to the United Kingdom.

-In August 2012, Aharon Zindani, a Jewish community leader from Sana'a, was stabbed to death in a market in an anti-Semitic attack.
+In August 2012, Aharon Zindani, a Jewish community leader from Sanaa, was stabbed to death in a market in an anti-Semitic attack.
 Subsequently, his wife and five children emigrated to Israel, and took his body with them for burial in Israel, with assistance from the Jewish Agency and the Israeli Foreign Ministry.

 In January 2013, it was reported that a group of 60 Yemenite Jews had migrated to Israel in a secret operation, arriving in Israel via a flight from Qatar.
 This was reported to be part of a larger operation which was being carried out in order to bring the approximately 400 Jews left in Yemen to Israel in the coming months.